-- Baccalaureate degree from a regionally accredited institution with a cumulative GPA of at least 2.75 (4.0 scale), OR
+- Baccalaureate degree from an institutionally or regionally accredited institution with a cumulative GPA of at least 2.75 (4.0 scale), or

-- Master’s degree from a regionally accredited institution with a cumulative GPA of at least a 3.0
+- Master’s degree from an institutionally or regionally accredited institution with a cumulative GPA of at least 3.0

 - Hold or be qualified to hold a valid teaching license

 - Admitted to the UA Little Rock Graduate School.
 View the steps to apply.